rishiUT/NC-FastAPI/README.md

 This repository contains several code files and subfolders.
 Some of the most commonly used files and folders include:

-### Conversations folder
+### "Conversations" folder

 Each time two users connect to the server and participate in a dialogue, a brief record of their conversation will be stored in a file in this folder.
 The file will contain their IDs, the save locations of the messages they sent, and whether it resulted in a successful offer.
+The code that creates the records can be found in the print function in conversation.py.
+This code can be edited to print additional information to the record, or to change the structure.

-### Recordings and Downgraded Recordings
+### "Recordings" and "Downgraded Recordings"

 When users send messages, the raw audio of each message is saved in the recordings folder.
 The audio is then converted into the .mp3 format and saved in the Downgraded Recordings folder.

-### Logs and Timelines
+### "Logs" and "Timelines"

 As long as the server is active, it will log status and error messages to a log file, which is stored in the Logs folder.
+This file will contain any print statement encountered during the runtime of the code, in addition to any error message that would ordinarily be printed to console; you can add more print statements using the print and print_error functions in debughelper.py (if printing in main.py, use the printer object, which is imported from debughelper.py).
+Note that these functions also require the name of the function the print function was called from, and the user ID of the user the server is serving.
+As a result, each line in the log file will contain the caller function and the user ID, which can be used to debug specific issues.

-It will also store a more human-readable timeline of events in the Timelines folder; this is useful for checking if users have been connecting with each other and completing dialogues, and for identifying when errors have occurred.
+The server will also store a more human-readable timeline of events in the Timelines folder; this is useful for checking if users have been connecting with each other and completing dialogues, and for identifying when errors have occurred.
+To add more prints to the timeline, use the print_user_friendly function in debughelper.py and the printer object.

 ### Mturk Scripts

 This folder contains scripts and files necessary for Amazon Mechanical Turk integration.
-There are more details below.
+(See [Amazon Mechanical Turk Integration](#amazon-mechanical-turk-integration))

 ### Templates and Static